Krusty the Clown: Creation

-Krusty first appeared in "The Krusty the Clown Show", one of the Simpsons shorts from The Tracey Ullman Show that first aired on January 15, 1989.
-The character was partially inspired by TV clown "Rusty Nails" whom The Simpsons creator Matt Groening and director Brad Bird watched as children while growing up in Portland, Oregon.
-Groening describes Rusty Nails as being a sweet clown whose show sometimes had a Christian message, but whose name scared Groening.
-Dan Castellaneta based his voice characterization on Chicago television's Bob Bell who had a very raspy voice and portrayed WGN-TV's Bozo the Clown from 1960 to 1984.
-Krusty has been compared to an earlier incarnation named "Flunky the Late Night viewer mail clown" who had appeared on Late Night with David Letterman.
-Jeff Martin, a writer on Letterman's show, created and played the character.
-Martin also went on to become a writer on The Simpsons writing episodes that included Krusty.
+Krusty first appeared in "The Krusty the Clown Show", one of the Simpsons shorts from The Tracey Ullman Show.
+The short first aired on January 15, 1989.
+The character was partially inspired by television clown Rusty Nails, whom The Simpsons creator Matt Groening watched while growing up in Portland, Oregon.
+Director Brad Bird watched the same performer while growing up elsewhere in Oregon.
+Groening described Rusty Nails as a gentle clown whose program sometimes carried a Christian message, although he found the name frightening.
+Dan Castellaneta based Krusty's voice on Chicago television performer Bob Bell, who had a raspy voice and portrayed WGN-TV's Bozo the Clown from 1960 to 1984.
+Groening praised Castellaneta's voice work, saying that he had to leave the room whenever Castellaneta recorded as Krusty to avoid ruining the take.
+Krusty has also been compared with "Flunky the Late Night Viewer Mail Clown".
+The character was created and played by Jeff Martin, who later joined the writing staff of The Simpsons and wrote episodes featuring Krusty.

-Many events in Krusty's life parallel those of comedian Jerry Lewis, including his Jewish background, addiction to Percodan, hosting of telethons, and appearance in an adaptation of The Jazz Singer.
-When asked, Groening has simply noted that "[Simpsons] characters are collaborations between the writers, animators, and actors" without specifically confirming or denying the association.
+Film critic Eric Henderson described Krusty as the Simpsons character that "owes the biggest debt" to comedian Jerry Lewis.
+Asked about the resemblance, Groening said that "[Simpsons] characters are collaborations between the writers, animators, and actors".